storageos/tutorials/mysql/002-persistent-volume.md

 The link between the PersistentVolumeClaim and the Pod comes from the pod referencing the PersistentVolumeClaim in the pods yaml definition.

-Run the command to see the redis-pod definition.
+Run the command to see the mysql-pod definition.

 `cat mysql-pod.yaml`{{execute}}